SixdegreeLab/MasteringChainAnalytics/en/ch16/ch16-blockchain-analysis-polygon.md

 We first query the top 20 smart contracts with the highest historical transaction volume.
 Then, we calculate the daily transaction volume for these smart contracts.
 We add three different types of visualizations for the query:

-1. Bar Chart: Displays the daily transaction volume for different smart contracts, stacked together.
+1. Bar Chart: displays the daily transaction volume for different smart contracts, stacked together.
-2. Area Chart: Displays the daily transaction volume for different smart contracts, stacked together.
+2. Area Chart: displays the daily transaction volume for different smart contracts, stacked together.
 We set "Normalize to percentage" to adjust the chart to display in percentages.
-3. Pie Chart: Compares the cumulative transaction volume percentages for these top 20 smart contracts.
+3. Pie Chart: compares the cumulative transaction volume percentages for these top 20 smart contracts.

 After adding these charts to the dashboard, the result is shown in the following: